Pathogens On A Plane: How To Stay Healthy In Flight

 Overall, passengers had the greatest chance of catching the bug when they sat right next to the sick passenger or in the row in front of or behind the sick person.

 "There was a perimeter around the person with increased risk," Hertzberg says.
-"Everywhere else, the risk of getting sick was was minimal."
+"Everywhere else, the risk of getting sick was minimal."

 Hertzberg and her team created the computer simulations by documenting how people moved around the cabins on 10 transcontinental flights, from Atlanta to the West Coast.